kpousti/cse15l-lab-reports/LabReport3.md

 *-v (invert match)
 This option makes grep print all lines that do not match the pattern.
 It can be useful when you want to exclude certain lines from the output.

 *--c (count)
-This option makes grep print only the
+This option makes grep print only the amount of lines that have that word.

 Examples of each command:
 -i